Add a field to checkout

 -

-: An identifier that specifies where you're injecting code into Shopify.
-This needs to match the target that you exported from your file/s.
+target: An identifier that specifies where you're injecting code into Shopify.

 Whenever you edit your extension configuration file, you need to restart your server for the changes to take effect.